Centaurus X-3: System

 Centaurus X-3 is located in the galactic plane about 5.7 kiloparsecs away, towards the direction of the Carina–Sagittarius Arm, and is a member of an occulting spectroscopic binary system.
-The visible component is Krzeminski's Star, a supergiant; the X-ray component is a rotating, magnetized neutron star.
+The visible component is Krzemiński's Star, a supergiant; the X-ray component is a rotating, magnetized neutron star.

 X-ray component

 The X-ray emission is fueled by the accretion of matter from the distended atmosphere of the blue giant falling through the inner Lagrangian point, L1.
 The overflowing gas probably forms an accretion disc and ultimately spirals inwards and falls onto the neutron star, releasing gravitational potential energy.
 The magnetic field of the neutron star channels the inflowing gas onto localized hot spots on the neutron star surface where the X-ray emission occurs.

 The neutron star is regularly eclipsed by its giant companion every 2.1 days; these regular X-ray eclipses last approximately 1/4 the orbital period.
 There are also sporadic X-ray off durations.

 The spin period history of Centaurus X-3 shows a spin-up trend that is very prominent in the long-term decrease in its pulse period.
 This spin-up was first noted in Centaurus X-3 and Hercules X-1 and is now noted in other X-ray pulsars.
 The most feasible way of explaining the origin of this effect is by a torque exerted on the neutron star by accreting material.